bet-no-loss/bet-no-loss/doc/design_pattern_decisions.md

 ### Solidity version 0.8

 We have decided to switch to the latest Solidity version (0.8+) since OpenZeppelin supports it.
- **[Solidity version `0.8.3`**](https://github.com/ethereum/solidity/releases/tag/v0.8.3) as it is fixes an important bug in 0.8.2
+This version brings in native handling of arithmetic overflow and underflow and reverts the transaction in this case.
-> Optimizer: Fix bug on incorrect caching of Keccak-256 has been fixed
+We can forget about using Openzeppelin's `SaFeMath` library.

 ### Repository and Source Code